 New Jersey uses the federally-run exchange, which means residents enroll in exchange plans through Healthcare.gov.
 Five carriers offered plans in the New Jersey exchange in 2016, but three of them exited the exchange at the end of 2016, leaving two carriers that are continuing to offer plans for 2017.

-Insurers that wish to offer 2018 individual market plans in New Jersey, including on the exchange, must file their proposed rates and plans by June 21, 2017.
+Insurers that wish to offer 2018 individual market plans in New Jersey, including on the exchange, had to file their proposed rates and plans by June 21, 2017.

 New Jersey accepted federal funding to expand Medicaid under the ACA, and exchange applicants with income up to 138 percent of the poverty level are directed to Medicaid instead of private health insurance.
 Medicaid enrollment in New Jersey grew by 37 percent from late 2013 to January 2017.